Transition pathways connecting crystals and quasicrystals: Models and Results

-Next we demonstrate how a quasicrystal would transform to a crystal.
-We choose $\varepsilon=0.05, \alpha=1$ so that QC is a metastable state with $f=-5.3\times10^{-3}$ and C6 is a stable state with $f=-6.3\times10^{-3}$.
-For this case we found two transition pathways connecting QC to C6.
-In the one-stage transition pathway, a circular critical nucleus of C6 shown in \cref{fig:3}(a) is observed.
-Interestingly, the growing C6 nucleus after the critical state shows that a transient state along the transition pathway contains a new LQ interphase connecting the C6 and QC states (see Supplemental Movie 2 for QC $\to$ C6 transition pathway).
-This finding indicates that the LQ could serve as an intermediate state connecting the QC and C6 phases.
+\paragraph{Nucleation from a Quasicrystal to a Crystal} Next we demonstrate how a quasicrystal would transform to a crystal.
+We choose $\varepsilon=0.05$, $\alpha=1$ so that QC is a metastable state with $f=-5.3\times10^{-3}$ and C6 is a stable state with $f=-6.3\times10^{-3}$.
+For this case, we found two transition pathways connecting QC to C6.
+In the one-stage transition pathway, a circular critical nucleus of C6 shown in Fig.~\ref{fig:3}\emph{A} is observed.
+Interestingly, the growing C6 nucleus beyond the critical nucleus shows that a transient state along the transition pathway contains another interphase connecting the C6 and QC states (see Movie S2 for the QC $\to$ C6 transition pathway).
+This new interphase is the metastable LQ state, periodic in one dimension and quasiperiodic in the other dimension, which can be stabilized at other parameters (Fig.~\ref{fig:1}\emph{F}).
+It is noted that a similar interface between crystals and quasicrystals was obtained with Dirichlet boundary conditions for the phase-field order parameter \cite{cao2021computing}.
+This finding indicates that LQ could serve as an intermediate state connecting the QC and C6 phases.
 Indeed, a two-stage transition pathway from QC to C6 has been obtained from our calculations.
-This two-stage pathway reveals a first transition from QC $\to$ LQ and a second transition from LQ $\to$ C6 as shown in \cref{fig:3}(a).
+This two-stage pathway reveals a first transition from QC $\to$ LQ and a second transition from LQ $\to$ C6 as shown in Fig.~\ref{fig:3}\emph{A}.
 Nucleation at the first stage shows an ellipsoidal critical nucleus of LQ with the periodic direction as the major axis.
 The energy barrier of the LQ nucleus ($\Delta f=4.5\times10^{-6}$) is lower than the energy barrier of the C6 nucleus ($\Delta f=5.3\times10^{-6}$), indicating that the QC $\to$ LQ transition pathway is the more probable one.
-After the QC $\to$ LQ transition, the second-stage transition follows the formation of another ellipsoidal critical nucleus of C6 with the quasiperiodic direction of LQ as the major axis and eventually to the C6 phase (see Supplemental Movie 3 for QC $\to$ LQ $\to$ C6 transition pathway).
+After the QC $\to$ LQ transition, the second-stage transition follows the formation of another ellipsoidal critical nucleus of C6 with the quasiperiodic direction of LQ as the major axis and eventually to the C6 phase (see Movie S3 for the QC $\to$ LQ $\to$ C6 transition pathway).
 It is noted that two transition pathways have been observed for the gyroid to lamellar transitions of block copolymers \cite{cheng2010nucleation}.
 Furthermore, the appearance of a metastable intermediate state as a precursor of the stable phase is consistent with Ostwald's step rule \cite{ostwald1897studies}.